web3/web3.js/docs/web3-eth-contract.rst

 Will call to estimate the gas a method execution will take when executed in the EVM.
 The estimation can differ from the actual gas used when later sending a transaction, as the state of the smart contract can be different at that time.
+Note: You must specify a ``from`` address otherwise you may experience odd behavior.

 ----------
 Parameters